vinaygaba/RubberStamp/README.md

 Features
 ---------

-* Add text or logos (drawables) on top of your images.
+* Add a watermark to your images.
+* It can be text or another image.
-* Customize the font, color, size, position, etc.
+* Multiple ways and features to customize how the watermark looks including attributes like font, color, opacity, size, shadow properties, etc.
-* Choose from 8 different pre defined positions for your logo/stamp.
+* Flexible API that has multiple pre-defined options to get started quickly.
+* Ability to tile your watermark across an image.

 Setup